gwaldron/osgearth/docs/source/developer/shader_composition.rst

         gl_FragColor = color;
     }

-There is a bit more to it than that, but that is the basic idea.
-Next we will talk about how you inject your own functions into the shader pipeline.
+As you can see, we have made the design decision to designate function injection points that make sense for *most* applications.
+That is not to say that they are perfect for everything, rather that we believe this approach makes the Framework easy to use and not too "low-level".

-At this time, the Shader Composition Framework only supports VERTEX and FRAGMENT shaders.
+*Important*: The Shader Composition Framework at this time only supports VERTEX and FRAGMENT shaders.
 It does not support GEOMETRY or TESSELLATION shaders yet.
 We are planning to add this in the future.